cjyuan/cyf-notes/ITP-JS2-Sprint3-PR-comments.md

 isProperFraction(-4, -3)
 isProperFraction(4, -3)
 ```

+#### Sprint-3/2-mandatory-rewrite/3-get-card-value.js

+The instructions in `Sprint-3/1-key-implement/3-get-card-value.js` state
+"Given a card with an invalid rank ... the function should **throw an error** indicating "Invalid card rank."

+Throwing an error is not the same as returning an error message.

+Could you look up "How to throw an error in JS" and update your code accordingly?

+---

+To test if a function can throw an error as expected, we could use `.toThrow()`.
+You can find out more about how to use `.toThrow()` here: https://jestjs.io/docs/expect#tothrowerror (Note: Pay close attention to the syntax of the example)

 #### Sprint-3/3-mandatory-practice/implement/repeat.js
 How would the caller distinguish the result of the following two function calls?